BIG-RAT/Object-Info/README.md

 **History**

+2021-09-05: Version 1.2.0 - Added computer and mobile device extension attribute usage.
+Scans groups and advanced device searches to see if they are used.

 2021-06-17: Version 1.1.3 - Fix crash when config profile has no payload.

 2021-01-14: Version 1.1.1 - Added ability to sort column results.
 Fixed some issues where scoped objects were not listed.